a-chen711/HI-Website/README.md

-# Hand Interfaces Project Website
+# HI Project Website
+Information is kept anonymous while paper is under review for CHI2022.